 Add about 2 cups of water, cover the pressure cooker, and increase the heat to high.
 When pressure has been achieved, lower the heat to medium to medium-high, and cook with pressure for about 30 minutes.

-Add the fava beans, artichoke hearts, lemons and olives.
+Add the fava beans, artichoke bottoms, lemons and olives.
 If necessary, add enough water so that the artichokes and beans are completely submerged when pushed down with a spoon.

 Cover the pot and bring to pressure over high heat.
 Lower the heat to medium to medium-high, and cook for 10 minutes.